diyrobotcleaner/roombatoarduino/README.md

 Completed Features;

--Wheel encoders, bump sensors, user interface (buttons and leds) used.
+- Wheel encoders, bump sensors, user interface (buttons and leds) used.
--Random bouncing algorithm and wall following algorithm.
+- Random bouncing algorithm and wall following algorithm.
 Robot start with clean mode and count the bumps, when bumps reached 20 it start wall following algorithm about 60 seconds.

 Feature ideas;